What it is

 What to watch out for

 The Moza R9 V3 is the obvious comparison at this torque tier and the value calculation is close.
-The Moza wins on software and on the ecosystem above it.
+The Moza wins on software and on the upgrade ladder above it.
 The T818 wins on the SF1000 carry-over and on the Thrustmaster pedal range.
 If you are buying from scratch, Moza is the more rational pick.
 If you already own Thrustmaster gear, the T818 is the natural step up.

 The 10 Nm ceiling is the entry-tier limit.
 In heavier cars at full stiffness the peaks will start to clip the same way they would on any base in this torque tier.